-The CCG has strengthened its collaborative working relationship with the local authorities and parents and carers to ensure that co-production principles are embedded across the local area and all workstreams.
+In 2021/22, the CCG has strengthened its collaborative working relationship with the local authorities and parents and carers to ensure that co-production principles are embedded across the local area and all workstreams.
 The aim is to deliver a robust response to the requirements of the SEND reforms (2014) and to ensure that the initiative lives up to its intended ambition.

 The reforms were ambitious, aiming to place children and young people at the heart of the system with the role of health providers and the meshing of the two systems being pivotal.
 A Parliamentary Select Committee Report (2019) has confidently stated that the reforms were the right ones, while acknowledging the challenges for partners in delivering them.
-The long-awaited SEND Review green paper was published in March 2022, for consultation until 22 July, and includes proposals and recommendation on how the system needs to be overhauled and improved upon.
-Alongside this, a new Inspection framework will also be launched with a focus on strategic leadership and governance, joint commissioning and coproduction.
+We are anticipating the publication of the long-awaited SEND Review which will be published in Quarter 1 of 2022 alongside a green paper with proposals and will make recommendation on how the system needs to be overhauled and improved upon.
+Alongside this a new Inspection framework will also be launched with a focus on strategic leadership and governance, joint commissioning and co-production.

-The CCG's Executive Director of Nursing and Quality has overall responsibility for SEND at Board level and has overseen a number of quality initiatives as follows:
+The CCG's Executive Director of Nursing and Quality has overall responsibility for SEND at Board level and has overseen a number of quality initiatives during 2021/22 as follows: